 - What are your gifts?
 What do people tell you you're good at?
 How can you build a business around that?

-- By the way, if you want to get out of debt, which takes financial pressure off families big time, this guy is someone you need to know — he not only gives you the tools to do so, but he motivates you and gives you hope!
-Thankfully Kent and I only owe on our house, but I still love to listen to him to stay motivated to save.
+- By the way, if you want to get out of debt, which takes financial pressure off families big time, this guy is someone you need to know–he not only gives you the tools to do so, but he motivates you and gives you hope!
 His book, The Total Money Makeover, is about how to have financial peace in your life.
 (Have you seen my post, 5 Dave Ramsey Money Principles compared to 5 Kitchen Kop Real Food Principles?)
 And by the way, if you DO have debt, you may not want to utilize the idea I suggested here for how to take free vacations!

-- If your goal is to be home with your kids, but owning your own business isn't for you, then be creative!
+- If your goal is to be home with your kids or just to work at home, but owning your own business isn't for you, then be creative!

-- Maybe your hubs could work a second job while the kids are young so you can afford to stay home with them, or you could work somewhere on nights or weekends when your spouse is home.
+- Maybe your hubs could work a second job while the kids are young so you can afford to stay home with them, or you could work somewhere nights or weekends when your spouse is with them.

 - You could do what a thrifty friend of mine did: get radical about cutting down on spending and live on one income!

-And please share this post with others using the social media buttons, thanks!
+And please would you share this post with others using the social media buttons, thanks!

-- Check out this podcast for work-at-home Moms w/ my tips on working at home, prioritizing, and some info on real food too!
+- Check out this podcast for work-at-home Moms where Rebekah asked for my tips on working at home, prioritizing, and some info on real food too!

 - Have you seen this post with pictures of my big-batch cooking day?